-Besides Zottachkopf, mountain's name is written also Zottach Kopf.
+Besides Zottachkopf, mountain's name is written also Zottach Kopf and in Italian Cima Zottag.
 More rarely it is named also Zottach Kogel.
 Otherwise the name origin can be either in the fact that "Zottach" can mean in the local dialect a cluster of plants and shrubs, or in the fact that "Zottach" can mean also "rugged".
 So, the "Rugged Head", or "Rugged Summit", which certainly the mountain very much looks like.

 Being attached to the western part of Trogkofel's massif, the summit has a prominence of only good 50 meters.
 It would be completely unimportant, if north-west of it there was not the big and by a publicly opened mountain road reachable Rattendorfer Alm, 1535 m.
 That nice and popular meadow needed a summit with some easy rocks for tourists.
 And, in addition, Zottachkopf offers tourists also some nice scenery around its summit.

 So, where Trogkofel's high northern walls end on the west, the main ridge lowers considerably, and after a notch, some 1980 m high (Zottach / Zottag notch), a group of rocky towers rises.
 The highest summit has 2046 m, and the neighbouring southern summit is not much lower (2033 m).
 More towards the west, in the main crest there is the broad Rattendorfer Sattel / Sella Val Dolce, 1781 m, the pass, connecting Rattendorfer Alm on the north and Passo del Cason di Lanza on the south.